jduell12/Java_Practice/README.md

 Several Projects in order to practice coding in Java:

-1. Create a program that prompts the user for their name and prints a greeting using that name.
+1. A program that prompts the user for their name and prints a greeting using that name.
 (Hello_World)

-2. Create a program that prompts for an input string and displays ouput that shows the input string and the number of characters the string contains (CountingCharacters)
+2. A program that prompts for an input string and displays ouput that shows the input string and the number of characters the string contains (CountingCharacters)

-3. Create a program that prompts for a quote and an author and then displays the quotation and author.
+3. A program that prompts for a quote and an author and then displays the quotation and author.
 (Quote)

+4. A program that is a mad-lib game.
+It prompts the user for a noun, verb, adverb and an adjective and injects those words into the story.